tentwentyfour/lonad/README.md

 * [⚓](#optionalalloptionals) Constructing a `Some` wrapping an array of values from other `Some` instances.
 * [⚓](#optionalwhentruthy-value) Construct a new Some if a condition is met.
 * [⚓](#optionals-tapλ) Executing a function on a Some without changing it.
+* [⚓](#optionallift) Transforming a function that operates on wrapped value to make them accept Optionals

 #### `Result` recipes